drobie22/RSS-Reborn-Installer/README.md

 # RSS Reborn Installer

 Welcome to the [RSS Reborn](https://github.com/RSS-Reborn/RSS-Reborn) Installer!
-This installer is designed to help you easily set up Ballisticfox's RSS Reborn mod for Rp-1 (RSS/RO).
+This installer is designed to help you easily set up Ballisticfox's RSS Reborn mod for RP-1 (RSS/RO).

 ![RSS Reborn Installer](https://github.com/drobie22/RSS-Reborn-Installer/blob/main/Images/wizard.png?raw=true)

 ## Features

-- Downloads and installs the RSS Reborn mod and its dependencies.
+- Downloads and installs the RSS Reborn mod and its dependencies to a game directory you choose.
 - Provides options to select different resolutions for textures.
 - Optionally can include Blackrack's Volumetric Clouds (EVE and Scatterer, which you must still download from Patreon).